pchaitanya21/ExtractionAttackLang/README.md

 ## Setup Instructions

-The multilingual data has been stored in the Data_exxtraction_data folder: and there are 4 scripts to split the data into batches, each script runs the multilingual prompts for the Pythia and GPT-Neo Model
+The multilingual data has been stored in the Data_Extraction_data folder: and there are 4 scripts to split the data into batches, each script runs the multilingual prompts for the Pythia and GPT-Neo Model

 1. Clone the repo:
    ```bash